clemzclems/Clemz-Student-Scoreboard/_posts/2025-04-01-first-post.md

 ---
-title: Results for 24th March 2025
-layout: default
+layout: post
+title: "First Blog Post"
-date: 2025-03-24
+date: 2025-04-01
-categories: results
+categories: updates
 ---

+Welcome to the first blog post of Clemz Clems Academy!

-# School Results - 24th March 2025
+# School Results - 1st April 2025

 Below are the results for various classes and subjects.